Chart Color Schemes

 Aintree is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Aintree, one of the most culturally diverse areas in the country, has a population where 54.3% were born overseas and 67.9% speak a language other than English at home.
-Christianity is the main religion in Aintree, with 36.0% of people identifying as such.
-Notably, the 'Other' category comprises 22.6% of the population, significantly higher than the Greater Melbourne average of 5.6%.
+Aintree has a population where 54.3% were born overseas, and 67.9% speak a language other than English at home.
+Christianity is the predominant religion in Aintree, with 36.0% of people adhering to it.
+However, the most significant overrepresentation is seen in the 'Other' category, which comprises 22.6% of the population, substantially higher than the Greater Melbourne average of 2.3%.

 Frequently Asked Questions - Diversity